Nick Rodriguez: 2020

-After his bronze medal finish at the KASAI Pro 7, Rodriguez was scheduled to face 19' US World Team Member Pat Downey at Third Coast Grappling IV in a special-ruleset match on March 14.
+After his bronze medal finish at the KASAI Pro 7, Rodriguez was scheduled to face 2019 US World Team Member Pat Downey at Third Coast Grappling IV in a special ruleset match on March 14.
 However, the event was cancelled due to the COVID-19 pandemic.

 He then competed at Third Coast Grappling: Kumite IV on July 11.
 He was eliminated in the first round.

 In December, 2020, Rodriguez moved to Puerto Rico with the rest of his teammates to continue training under John Danaher.

 2021

 Rodriguez competed against Yuri Simões in the co-main event of Who's Number One on March 26, 2021.
 Rodriguez won the match by decision.
-He was then invited to compete in an absolute grand prix at Third Coast Grappling 6 on April 3rd, 2021.
+He was then invited to compete in an absolute grand prix at Third Coast Grappling 6 on April 3, 2021.
 Rodriguez defeated Pedro Marinho by decision in the opening round before losing a decision to Victor Hugo in the semi-final.

 In July, news broke that the Danaher Death Squad were splitting up.
 Rodriguez elected to continue training with Craig Jones, Ethan Crelinsten, and Nicky Ryan.
-The four grapplers opened up a new gym in Austin, Texas under the name B-Team Jiu-Jitsu in August, 2021.
+The four grapplers opened up a new gym in Austin, Texas under the name B Team Jiu Jitsu in August, 2021.
 Shortly afterward, Rodriguez was invited to compete at the 2022 ADCC World Championship.

 On December 30, 2021, Rodriguez competed against UFC veteran Steve Mowry at Fury Pro Grappling 3 and submitted him with a rear-naked choke at 5:30.

 2022

-Rodriguez faced Elder Cruz at Who's Number One: Jones v Marinho on January 21, 2022 and lost the match by split decision.
+Rodriguez faced Elder Cruz at Who's Number One: Jones v Marinho on January 21, 2022, and lost the match by split decision.
 Shortly after this, Rodriguez was promoted to brown belt in BJJ.
-Rodriguez competed in the over 99kg division of ADCC 2022, defeating Damon Ramos on points and submitting John Hansen with a rear-naked choke on the first day.
+Rodriguez competed in the over 99 kg division of ADCC 2022, defeating Damon Ramos on points and submitting John Hansen with a rear-naked choke on the first day.
 On the second day he defeated Felipe Pena on points in the semi-final, but was submitted by Gordon Ryan in the final and came away with a silver medal.

 He was then invited to compete at EBI 20: The Absolutes on October 23, 2021.
 Rodriguez won the tournament by defeating Ezeqiual Zurita, Luke Griffith, Austin Baker, and Kyle Boehm in one night.
-On December 15, 2021, Rodriguez was scheduled to compete in another absolute tournament at UFC Fight Pass Invitational 3.
+On December 15, 2022, Rodriguez was scheduled to compete in another absolute tournament at UFC Fight Pass Invitational 3.
 However, Vinny Magalhães withdrew from the main event match against Gordon Ryan and Rodriguez agreed to step in to replace him instead.
 Neither man could finish the fight in regulation time and the match went to EBI overtime, where Gordon Ryan won by fastest escape time.
 Ryan would accuse Rodriguez of 'greasing' during their match.
-Rodriguez denied that accusation on an episode Mark Bell's Power Project Podcast in February, 2023.
+Rodriguez denied that accusation on an episode Mark Bell's Power Project Podcast in February 2023.